mxvp/Thesis-Initiatives/overview.md

 - Methylation profiling plays an important role in subtyping, most commonly for categorizing tumors, but it can also be utilized for other illnesses, such as Alzheimer's disease.
 - Decision-making in medical imaging is experiencing significant improvements due to machine learning techniques, such as convolutional neural networks.
 A holistic model that integrates imaging with sequencing/profiling could lead to even more improvements and warrants further investigation.

+Own projects:
-- My comparative analysis of methylation profiling in induced neurons  from Alzheimer's patients: <a href="https://github.com/mxvp/Omics-Analysis-of-Alzheimer-s-Disease/blob/main/paper.pdf" >here</a>
+- Comparative analysis of methylation profiling in induced neurons  from Alzheimer's patients: <a href="https://github.com/mxvp/Omics-Analysis-of-Alzheimer-s-Disease/blob/main/paper.pdf" >here</a>
-- My organelle multilabel classifier (work in progress): <a href="https://github.com/mxvp/organelle-image-classification/blob/main/organelle_image_classification.ipynb" >here</a>
+- Organelle multilabel classifier (work in progress): <a href="https://github.com/mxvp/organelle-image-classification/blob/main/organelle_image_classification.ipynb" >here</a>

 Recent coverage:
 - https://www.nature.com/articles/d41586-023-03072-9